cjgogo27/bike_sharing_program/README.md

 - `docs/`: running guide, code analysis, literature, figures, and project materials.
 - `outputs/`: historical result files kept for comparison.

-The folder `D:\共享单车\双层网络绘图` was intentionally excluded from this handover, according to the project transfer request.

 ## Quick Start

 ```powershell